by Rustem Vilenkin – Sep 7, 2021 6:08:44 AM • 8 min

 Empowering an ethical and transparent process in which peers and managers mutually contribute to developing powerful solutions - is what can make more and more filmmakers turn to artificial intelligence tools to enhance their processes and products.

 With all said before, the filmmaking industry can greatly benefit from AI.
-Writing scripts, casting actors, composing music, editing, and promoting movies, all of these can be streamlined with the help of this technology.
+Writing scripts, casting actors, composing music, editing, and promoting movies, all of these can be streamlined with the help of this technology, including ethical voice cloning for authentic and responsible voice reproduction in film and TV productions.

 The main point to remember is that a bad workman always blames his tools.
 In the right hands of talented filmmakers, AI technology will develop into a beautiful and amazing product that will find millions of fans all around the world.